CopernicaMarketingSoftware/Documentation/Publisher/getting-started-with-the-copernica-rest-api.en.md

 There are two different ways to obtain an access token.
-You can request a token in your [application dashboard](https://www.copernica.com/en/applications) or you can [use OAuth 2.0 authentication](setting-up-copernica-rest-service) to obtain a token.
+You can request a token in your [application dashboard](https://www.copernica.com/en/applications) or you can [use OAuth 2.0 authentication](./setting-up-copernica-rest-service.en.md) to obtain a token.
 To maintain readability throughout the documentation we will construct the URLs without access\_tokens.
 Keep in mind, it is essential for you to add this access token to each API call; without a token you